War And The Environment

 Iran, too, has its share of the water challenges.
 The escalating regional tensions divert the government attention and funding away from the crucial environmental reforms and toward military build-up.

 4. Deforestation and Loss of Green Cover: While the Middle East isn’t known for dense forests, every tree in this dry and warming region counts.
 Forest fires and habitat loss aggravates the situation.
-Explosions can trigger massive fires in dry regions, which may lead to the loss of plant life and the displacement of wildlife.
+Explosions trigger massive fires in dry regions, which may lead to the loss of plant life and displacement of wildlife.
 The war has resulted in:

 • The intentional burning of forests for military clearance.